ishaangautam-25/Standalone-sensor-node-for-remote-field-monitoring/README.md

-# 🌱 Stand-Alone Sensor Node for Remote Field Monitoring (NABARD)
+# 🌱 Stand-Alone Sensor Node for Remote Field Monitoring [National Bank for Agriculture and Rural Development (NABARD)]

 A solar-powered IoT-based environmental monitoring system for remote agricultural fields using ESP32 with integrated GSM/GPRS connectivity.
 This system enables autonomous, real-time monitoring of soil moisture, temperature, humidity, and water conditions in areas beyond Wi-Fi coverage.